Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A

-Transfer of meta information (which is simply meta learning) is also termed as meta transfer learning in articles such as \cite{8545411, bastani2021meta, duan2021ultra, pmlr-v27-aiolli12a, 9839571, 10.1007/978-981-19-4549-6_18}.
-Like \cite{8545411}, the meta information for facial emotion classification on one dataset is transferred to another dataset.
+\textit{Some Exceptions}: The `transfer of meta information' (which is solely meta-learning) is also termed as meta-transfer learning in articles such as \cite{8545411, bastani2021meta, duan2021ultra, pmlr-v27-aiolli12a, 9839571, 10.1007/978-981-19-4549-6_18}.
+Like \cite{8545411}, the meta-information for facial emotion classification on one dataset is transferred to another dataset.
 Similarly, \cite{9839571} discusses cross-subject EEG emotion recognition tasks.
-It uses meta-learning to adapt to out-of-distribution data \ie for subjects with less (or insufficient) data. \cite{bastani2021meta} discuss transferring knowledge across experiments for dynamic pricing application. \cite{pmlr-v27-aiolli12a} introduces a variant of meta learning which learns how to learn kernels from data and share the sequence of transformations to find a kernel for a new task.
-These are solely meta learning applications, but due to abuse of terminology they fall under the category of meta transfer learning, when actually it refers to simply transfer of meta learnings (or knowledge).
+It uses meta-learning to adapt to out-of-distribution data \ie for subjects with less (or insufficient) data. \cite{bastani2021meta} discuss transferring knowledge across experiments for dynamic pricing applications. \cite{pmlr-v27-aiolli12a} introduced a variant of meta-learning, which learns how to learn kernels from data and share the sequence of transformations to find a kernel for a new task.
+These are solely meta-learning applications, but due to linguistic inconsistencies, they fall under the category of meta-transfer learning when actually it refers to simply the transfer of meta-learnings (or knowledge).
 This combination of transfer learning and meta-learning enabled the model to generalize better and make more accurate predictions for low-resource languages, even with limited annotated data.